soufianekhiat/DearWidgets/README.md

 ## Contributor
 Future feature:
-* Add more color space for gradient such as OkLch
+* Add more color space for gradient
 * Hue Ring select
 * Slider2DWithRingConstraint // Only only a circular region on the 2D selector
 * InputFloatUnit cf. History of Dear Widgets